bcgov/ds-intro-to-r-2-day/docs/02-seeking-help.md

  - Usage: The arguments of the function and their default values.
  - Arguments: An explanation of the data each argument is expecting.
  - Details: Any important details to be aware of.
- - Value: The data the function returns.
+ - Value: The type of data the function returns.
  - See Also: Any related functions you might find useful.
  - Examples: Some examples for how to use the function.